Kindle alternatives

 2022.
 Amazon adds EPUB and drops MOBI support on Send to Kindle apps

-In a recent update, Amazon introduced the ability for Kindle users to send DRM-free ePub files to their devices via email, which is a positive development for the Kindle Personal Documents Service.
-However, alongside this announcement, Amazon also revealed their decision to discontinue support for the older MOBI format.
-While MOBI books lack certain features found in newer formats, such as custom fonts and font control options, one advantage of sideloaded MOBI books was the display of book covers, unlike other sideloaded formats that only show a generic cover.
-It's important to clarify that Amazon is not completely eliminating support for MOBI format on Kindles; users will still be able to read MOBI files already added to their devices.
-However, the wireless transfer of MOBI files to Kindles via Amazon Kindle Personal Documents Service will no longer be supported.
+Last week, Amazon permitted Kindle users to send ePub files to Kindles via email.
+While it’s positive to see Amazon finally adding support for DRM-free ePub files to the Kindle Personal Documents Service, they also announced they will be discontinuing support for the older MOBI format.
+Books in MOBI format lack some of the newer features, such as custom fonts and font boldness control.
+However, one advantage of sideloaded MOBI books is that book covers were displayed, whereas other sideloaded formats only show a generic cover.
+To clarify, they aren’t eliminating support for the MOBI format on Kindles.
+You will still be able to read MOBI files that you’ve added to your Kindle, but you will no longer be able to wirelessly send MOBI files to Kindles using Amazon Kindle Personal Documents Service.

 2021.
 Kindle for PC discontinues support for Windows 7